number42net/restoreblog/2021-03-20 Sinclair ZX81 video board/index.md

 ![Breadboard](composite_img_002.jpg)

-The remainder of this page documents my original circuit.
+The remainder of this page documents my original circuit for reference only.

 #### Finished PCB